Language Lecturer: Inés Fariña

 Introduction

-Galician, historically the mother-tongue of present-day Portuguese, is a Romance language currently spoken by more than two million people mainly in Galicia, in northwestern Spain, as well as in some border areas of the neighbouring regions of Asturias, Castile-León and even Extremadura, in addition to the Galician migrant communities around the world.
+Galician, historically the origin of present-day Portuguese, is a Romance language currently spoken by more than two million people, mainly in Galicia (northwestern Spain), as well as in some border areas of the neighbouring regions of Asturias, Castile and León, and even Extremadura, in addition to the Galician migrant communities around the world.

-The Centre for Galician Studies at the University of Oxford, housed in the Queen’s College, was founded in 1991 under the Directorship of Dr John Rutherford with the support of the Xunta de Galicia, being the first academic institution to offer Galician Studies outside Spain.
+The Centre for Galician Studies at the University of Oxford, housed in the Queen’s College, was founded in 1991 under the Directorship of Dr John Rutherford with the support of the Xunta de Galicia.
+It was the first academic institution to offer Galician Studies outside Spain.

 Within the framework of the Faculty of Medieval and Modern Languages, the Centre organises a wide variety of cultural and research events each year and co-organises the biannual Forum for Iberian Studies, which brings together the different languages and cultures of the Iberian Peninsula on an equal footing.

-The library of the John Rutherford Centre for Galician Studies is a well-stocked and welcoming space which offers an ample collection of books, dictionaries and audio-visual material related to Galician culture, where teaching and research takes place.
+The library of the John Rutherford Centre for Galician Studies is a well-stocked and welcoming space, offering an ample collection of books, dictionaries, and audiovisual materials related to Galician culture, where teaching and research take place.

 Why study Galician?

-Galician culture has been shaped to a large extent by its peripheral condition throughout the centuries, developing a genuine and strong sense of identity; a fascinating collective imagination that embraces a founding myth shared with the Irish legends (the Sons of Mil, Breogan and the Tower) as per its Celtic heritage, or even numerous presences of the Arthurian legends in its literature since the Middle Ages -when Galicia was the cradle of one of the most important literary movements of all times, the Galician-Portuguese lyric-, until nowadays.
+Galician culture has been shaped to a large extent by its peripheral condition throughout the centuries, developing a genuine and strong sense of identity.
+It has fostered a fascinating collective imagination that embraces a founding myth shared with Irish legends (the Sons of Mil, Breogán and the Tower) as per its Celtic heritage.
+It also incorporates numerous appearances of the Arthurian legends in its literature since the Middle Ages —when Galicia was the cradle of one of the most important literary movements of all time, the Galician-Portuguese lyric— up to the present day.

-In spite of the historical and political changes which led to their current differences, Galician and Portuguese are considered under the same linguistic system, so that Galicia and Galician language constitute a privileged bridge between Spain and the enthralling Portuguese-speaking world.
+Despite the historical and political changes that led to their current differences, Galician and Portuguese are still considered part of the same linguistic system.
+This makes Galicia and the Galician language a privileged bridge between Spain and the enthralling Portuguese-speaking world.

 Undergraduate Studies

-Although Galician is not available as a full Modern Languages degree subject, it can be studied as a language course (both for undergraduate and graduate students) in combination with the main language pair, especially for those who are reading Portuguese and Spanish or other Romance languages; and as an optional Paper at Finals (Paper VIII, XII or Extended Essay in Galician Literature or Linguistics).
+Although Galician is not available as a full Modern Languages degree subject, it can be studied as a language/cultural/translation course (both for undergraduate and graduate students) in combination with the main language subject(s), especially for those who are reading Portuguese and Spanish or other Romance languages.
+It can also be taken as an optional Paper at Finals (Paper VIII, XII or Extended Essay in Galician Literature or Linguistics):

 Language courses